 - Reinterpreting the Past

-- Materials and media
+- Tools and Methodologies

-To be considered for this issue, please submit an abstract of 300 words along with author name(s), institutional affiliations, and contact details by Sunday 15 September 2019.
+To be considered for this issue, please submit an abstract of 300 words along with author name(s), institutional affiliations, and contact details by 31 October 2021.

 For general enquiries about the call please contact email@example.com